tskiranmayee/DataTrailBlazer.github.io/_posts/2021-07-07-SQLForRelationDatabases.md

 ### More Examples of Aggregate Queries
 Q30) For each red boat; find the number of reservations for this boat. <br>
 Q31) Find the average age of sailors for each rating level that has at least two sailors. <br>
-Q32) a.
-Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two sailors <br>
+Q32) <ol><li>  Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two sailors </li>
-b.
-Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two such sailors <br>
+<li> Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two such sailors </li></ol>
 Q33) Find those ratings for which the average age of sailors is the minimum over all ratings. <br>
 ### COMPLEX INTEGRITY CONSTRAINTS IN SQL
 Q34) to ensure that rating must be an integer in the range 1 to 10, <br>
 Q35) a new domain using the CREATE DOMAIN statement, which uses CHECK constraints. <br>
 ### Assertions: ICs over Several Tables
 Q36) to enforce the constraint that the number of boats plus the number of sailors should be less than 100.
 (This condition Illight be required, say, to qualify as a 'smaIl'          sailing club.) <br>

 ### Examples of Triggers in SQL